cabrerahector/wordpress-popular-posts/readme.txt

 * Flame graphic by freevector/Vecteezy.com.

 == Upgrade Notice ==
-= 5.5.1 =
+= 6.4.0 =
-If you're using a caching plugin flushing its cache after upgrading to this version is highly recommended.
+If you're using a caching plugin on your website it's highly recommended to clear its cache after installing / updating to this version.